Surrogacy laws by country: Australia

 In 2017, South Australia passed a bill to allow gay couples equal access to both surrogacy and IVF.
 The bill received royal assent on 15 March 2017 and went into effect on 21 March 2017.

 In 2022, The Northern Territory passed legislation permitting altruistic surrogacy.

 A Medicare rebate is not available for IVF treatment for surrogacy.

 Brazil

 Commercial Surrogacy is banned by Brazilian law, but altruistic surrogacy is allowed.
 Nevertheless, the practice is performed illegally throughout the country.

 Canada

 The Assisted Human Reproduction Act (AHRC) permits only altruistic surrogacy: gestational carriers may be reimbursed for approved expenses but payment of any other consideration or fee is illegal.
-Quebec law, however, renders all surrogacy contracts, whether commercial or altruistic, unenforceable.

 People's Republic of China

 Surrogacy is forbidden by Regulation of human assisted reproductive technology law in the People's Republic of China.
 The Ministry of Health has established "departmental rules" which prohibit medical professionals from performing surrogacy procedures, with violations punished by fines (but not criminal liabilities).
-In practice, surrogacy arrangements are common in Mainland China with an underground market for commercial surrogacy estimated to encompass between 400 and 500 agencies in 2012.
+In practice, surrogacy arrangements are common in mainland China with an underground market for commercial surrogacy estimated to encompass between 400 and 500 agencies in 2012.
+Underground surrogacy has grown in the 21st century and has led to significant complications.